blueluke/lotrdb/README.md

 ## [Live version](http://blueluke.github.io/lotrdb)

-This is a fork of [dddirk's original (now unmaintained) deckbuilder](https://github.com/ddddirk/lotrdb) with a focus on mobile useability.
+This is a fork of [ddddirk's original (now unmaintained) deckbuilder](https://github.com/ddddirk/lotrdb) with a focus on mobile useability.
 It's a single-page application built on Angular.js and Bootstrap.

 ## Features